GangYang2012/heiswayi.github.io/_posts/2016-12-17-csharp-simple-serialport-singleton-class.md

 ### Avoiding app hang during serial port closing

-Don't worry, this class doesn't have the issue.
+Don't worry, this singleton class doesn't have the issue.
 Here is the design approach;

-As you can see from the class, there is no `SerialPort.Close()` is used as this will cause a deadlock issue or hang your GUI.
+As you can see from the class, there is no `SerialPort.Close()` (System.IO.Ports) is used as this will cause a deadlock issue or hang your application.
 This is because the serial port base stream is locked while serial port events are handled.

-`ReadPort()` method is run on a new thread and use `while` loop statement for acquiring/reading data from the serial port.
-When `SerialPortManager.Instance.Close()` is called, `_keepReading` will be set to FALSE which will stop UI from receiving data update while wait the thread terminates.
+Instead, use `ReadPort()` method to be run on a new thread and use `while` loop statement for acquiring/reading data from the serial port.
+When `SerialPortManager.Instance.Close()` is called, `_keepReading` will be set to FALSE which will stop UI from receiving and updating data while waiting the thread terminates.